 Sure, you might get lucky with a few.
 That’s true in any numbers game.
 However, you’ll have a much stronger, healthier email list if you gather your contacts organically instead of buying them.

-You’ll increase the chances of get marked as spam
+2. You’ll increase the chances of getting marked as spam

 Nobody likes spam.
 It sends the message that you don’t care about consumers’ rights and desires and that all you care about is selling more product.
 You don’t want to become that business.